nixops/NoBoundaries/README.md

 # Mounting a radio as a modem
 This device ships with a fully functioning linux operating system, you can mount any device that would be used on a desktop or laptop on this device.
 This also goes for a variety of networking options.
 There is a lot to be explored.
+At this time we are working to 100% simplify this, once done it will be updated here to reflect that.
+But for the impatient, you can do some digging and find what you need for this.

 # Extending functionality
 You can connect this to any device that is supported or can be supported by Linux.
 This is important as it could allow you